LeoHChen/HarmonyVultrNode/README.md

 # Harmony Vultr Node Guide

-Automatic deployment guide for a Harmony Node running on Vultr.
+Automatic deployment console client for a Harmony Node on Vultr.
 With following these steps you should have a node up running pretty fast.
-There seem to be some consensus that considering performance and bandwith, Vultr is the best or at least a very good choice.
+There seem to be some consensus that considering performance and bandwith costs, Vultr is the best or at least a very good choice.

 The Vultr CLI is a command-line interface for managing Harmony Foundation or Pangaea Nodes.
 It is installed on your local computer/laptop, and will automatically create and update machines for you on Vultr.